Partnering Unit

 Hackathon Day

-Africa Statistics Day Celebration - Full day hackathon event
+Celebration - Full day hackathon event

 Teams work intensively to create prototypes, visualizations, or data-based tools